Melbourne 930 is ready for service outside the Strathcona streetcar barn (August 5, 2006) © Hans Ryffel, ERRS

 At least 765 W-class trams were built in Melbourne (Australia) from 1923 until 1956.
 These icons of Australian transit were designated as heritage items by the National Trust in 1990.

 Melbourne 930 was built in 1947 and belongs to the second last batch, the so called W6 class.
-The double-ended car is propelled by four 40 hp motors, has drop-centre entrances and seats for 50 passengers with a crush capacity of about 140 people!
-It is therefore extremely well suited for the ERRS High Level Bridge line.
+This double-ended car is propelled by four 40 hp motors, has drop-centre entrances and seats for 50 passengers with a crush capacity of about 140 people!
+It is therefore extremely well suited for our High Level Bridge streetcar line.

-Years ago #930 operated in regular service and posed together with #800 at West Coburg Terminus in Melbourne © Graeme Farrar
+Years ago 930 operated in regular service and posed together with 800 at West Coburg Terminus in Melbourne © Graeme Farrar